The Risk of Addiction Associated with Sexual Trauma

 After facing sexual trauma, the risk of developing a mental health disorder and an addiction are higher than average.
 You or a loved one may become depressed, fearful, anxious or panicked.
 Attempting to alleviate those emotions can result in the use of prescriptions or other substances, which increases the risk of developing an addiction.

 If you fear an addiction has developed in yourself, or a loved one due to sexual trauma we can help.
-Contact Intervention Services Inc. today for a confidential assesment.
+Contact Intervention Services USA today for a confidential assesment.
 We are here to help.